jupi421/colbuilder/README.md

 ```
 conda install -c conda-forge -c schrodinger pymol-bundle
 ```
-If you encounter problems with installing pymol from the schrodinger channgel, try the following way
+If you encounter problems with installing pymol from the schrodinger channel, please try
 ```
 conda install -c conda-forge pymol-open-source
 ```